theriotn95/D3-challenge/README.md

 ### Core Assignment: D3 Dabbler

-I created a scatter plot between two of the data variables: `Healthcare vs. Obesity' to observe the relatiosnhip between the two comparing the states provided.
+I created a scatter plot between two of the data variables: `Healthcare (%) vs. Obesity(%)' to observe the relationship between the states population data  provided.

 Using the D3 techniques, I created a scatter plot that represents each state with circle elements.
-I coded this graphic in the `app.js` file of your homework directory—make sure you pull in the data from `data.csv` by using the `d3.csv` function.
+I coded this graphic in the `app.js` file of your homework directory and made sure to pull in the data from `data.csv` by using the `d3.csv` function.